-If a packaged food product is not able to be classified using FoodChecker or the food and drink classification tables, use the below method to classify the food.
+If a commercial product with a nutrition information panel is not able to be classified using FoodChecker or the food and drink classification tables, use the below method to classify the food.
 The practical examples on pages 29 and 30 illustrate how to follow this process.